 As practiced on refuges, hunting does not pose a threat to wildlife populations, and in some instances is necessary for sound wildlife management.
 Hunting programs can promote understanding and appreciation of natural resources and their management on lands and waters in the Refuge System.

-The hunting program is cooperatively administered by the California Department of Fish and Game.
+The hunting program is cooperatively administered by the California Department of Fish and Wildlife.
 A daily permit is required to hunt at the Merced NWR.
 Information about seasons and bag limits, license and stamp requirements can be found in annual federal and state regulation guides.

 Goose, duck, coot, and moorhen hunting is permitted on designated areas of the Merced NWR subject to the following conditions or as may otherwise be posted.